 - 1) Partnerships: The extent to which the applicant identifies the grant partners and describes the participation of each in the planning of the application.
 The extent to which all relevant partners have been involved in the planning process and will be involved in the implementation of the grant.
-The extent to which the applicant describes the plan for development of formal written agreements among partners and provides a clear plan for managing the program, including how the partners will work together to make key decisions, and the process by which potential disputes among partners will be resolved. - 2) Advisory Committee: The extent to which the applicant describes the local early childhood advisory committee, including the current and proposed future members, and indicates how the committee will ensure appropriate representation of all community stakeholders, including but not limited to existing child care centers, family child care providers, preschools, Early Head Start/Head Start programs, providers of early intervention and early childhood special education services, resource and referral agencies, parents, and health and social service personnel.
+The extent to which the applicant describes the plan for development of formal written agreements among partners and provides a clear plan for managing the program, including how the partners will work together to make key decisions, and the process by which potential disputes among partners will be resolved. - 2) Advisory Committee: The extent to which the applicant describes the local early childhood advisory committee, including the current and proposed future members, and indicates how the committee will ensure appropriate representation of all community stakeholders, including but not limited to existing child care centers, family child care providers, preschools, Early Head Start/Head Start programs, providers of early intervention and early childhood special education services, Planning Region Teams, Early Learning Connections Coordinators, resource and referral agencies, parents, and health and social service personnel.
 The extent to which the applicant indicates which partner will be responsible for convening and communicating with the Advisory Committee.
 The extent to which any local Early Head Start providers have been represented on the local early childhood advisory committee.
-The extent to which the members of the local
+The extent to which the members of the local early childhood advisory committee have been involved in the planning for the application.

-- early childhood advisory committee have been involved in the planning for the application. - 3) Organizational Capacity of Partners: The extent to which the applicant describes: each partner's experience providing early care and education services, especially to infants, toddlers and their families; each partner's competence in working with families similar (in ethnicity, culture, language, and level of need) to those being served by the proposed program; and each partner's experience in managing grant-funded programs similar to Sixpence Grants.
+- 3) Organizational Capacity of Partners: The extent to which the applicant describes: each partner's experience providing early care and education services, especially to infants, toddlers and their families; each partner's competence in working with families similar (in ethnicity, culture, language, and level of need) to those being served by the proposed program; and each partner's experience in managing grant-funded programs similar to Sixpence Grants.
 In addition: - a.
 For School Districts that currently operate an Early Childhood Education program, the extent to which the program is in full compliance with all applicable state and federal regulations. - b.
+For center-based early care and education providers, the extent to which the applicant clearly indicates how the provider's current program(s) meet(s) the Quality Criteria in Attachment A. The extent to which the applicant provides evidence that the center(s) license(s) is (are) in good standing by attaching a copy of their valid license(s) to the application and indicates whether the program has achieved any accreditation or other recognition of quality services.
+For Head Start/Early Head Start providers, the extent to which they are in compliance in all areas of their most recent monitoring review. - c.
+For community-based organizations currently providing Family Engagement services, the extent to which the provider's current program meets the Quality Criteria in Attachment B. The extent to which the applicant indicates whether the program has achieved any accreditation, certification or other recognition of quality services.
 For Head Start/Early Head Start providers, the extent to which they are in compliance in all areas of their most recent monitoring review.
-If center-based, they must meet the criteria in subsection c, and if home-based, they must meet the criteria in subsection d. - c.
-For center-based early care and education providers, the extent to which the applicant clearly indicates how the provider's current program(s) meet(s) the Quality Criteria in Attachment A. The extent to which the applicant provides evidence that the center(s) license(s) is (are) in good standing by attaching a copy of their valid license(s) to the application and indicates whether the program has achieved any accreditation or other recognition of quality services. - d.
-For community-based organizations currently providing Family Engagement services, the extent to which the provider's current program meets the Quality Criteria in Attachment B. The extent to which the applicant indicates whether the program has achieved any accreditation, certification or other recognition of quality services.

-C) Program Approach (Maximum 45 points)
+D) Program Approach (Maximum 45 points)

-Goals and Objectives of the Proposed Program: The extent to which the applicant defines the goals and specific measurable objectives of the proposed program, and describes how implementing the proposed program and achieving the goals and objectives will fulfill the purpose of the Sixpence Grants.
+1) Goals and Objectives of the Proposed Program: The extent to which the applicant defines the goals and specific measurable objectives of the proposed program, and describes how implementing the proposed program and achieving the goals and objectives will fulfill the purpose of the Sixpence Grants.